StreamerLife/streamerlife-chakra-ui/README.md

-# StreamerLife Design Kit
+# StreamerLife ChakraUI

-Our brand colors and design patterns, inside of an easy to use css design kit.
+Our brand colors and design patterns, inside of an easy to use theme for ChakraUI.

 ## Usage

-Simply use npm to install StreamerLife Design Kit into your project:
+Simply use npm to install the StreamerLife ChakraUI Kit into your project:

-`npm install streamerlife-design-kit`
+`npm install streamerlife-chakra-ui`

-After installing, import the **"streamerlife.css" file from /dist folder** into your projects stylesheet.
+After installing, import the **"theme" from /dist/index.js** into your project and use it for your ChakraProvider as a theme.
+That's it! :-)

-## Customization
-Your Project needs to be able to handle and compile SASS (.scss) files, if you want to modify the default settings of our design kit.

-Import the "index.scss" file from /src folder into your projects scss stylesheet.

-For example, to overwrite the default font-size property:

-`@import 'streamerlife-design-kit/src/scss/index.scss';`

-`$font-size: 22px;`